-Using a standard pipeline for constructing a Markov state model (see the Supplementary Material for details), our results show that there is a single dominant relaxation process encoded in the CV learned by spectral map that corresponds to the folding process of CLN025.
+Using the standard pipeline for constructing a Markov state model (see Sec.
+S4 in the Supplementary Material for details), we find that there is a single dominant relaxation process encoded in the CV learned by spectral map that corresponds to the reversible folding of CLN025.
 Other processes occur on a timescale below a lag time $\tau$ of 100 ns.
-We observe a plateau performing an implied timescale convergence analysis for $>100$ ns, showing that the model is Markovian.
+We observe a plateau in an implied timescale convergence analysis for $>100$ ns, showing that the model is Markovian.
 Our analysis shows the model is not sensitive to changes in its parameters, as indicated by the Chapman--Kolmogorov test (performed up to 1 $\mu$s).
 Having verified that the resulting Markov state model is very accurate, we estimate folding and unfolding times.
-The mean and standard deviation of the folding and unfolding of CLN025 are shown in \rtab{tab:times}.
+The means and standard deviations of the folding and unfolding of CLN025 are shown in \rtab{tab:times}.
 Our estimates agree remarkably well compared to times reported by Lindorf-Larssen et al., who used a native contact-based definition of the folded and unfolded states~\cite{lindorff2011fast}.
 Overall, our results indicate that spectral map uncovers slow CVs correctly by ensuring that the selected number of long-lived metastable states and rare transitions between them are represented in the reduced representation.

 Overall, we have shown that the learned slow CVs separate the folded and unfolded states of CLN025 according to the slowest relaxation timescale, with faster processes being negligible.
-Furthermore, we have validated the slow CV by performing a standard Markov state model analysis.
-The slow CVs, learned by spectral map without any feature preprocessing, have allowed us to build a high-quality Markov state model and, thus, to estimate the relaxation timescales of CLN025 accurately.
-It is known that the choice of CVs to discern between those states lies under the quality of the resulting Markov state model~\cite{mckiernan2017modeling}.
-Moreover, supplementing the Markov state model with the slow reaction coordinate has simplified parameter search in the model, showing little dependence on selected parameters (see the Supplementary Material), which has been known to be difficult in some cases~\cite{nedialkova2014diffusion,mcgibbon2017identification,husic2017note,suarez2021markov}.
+Furthermore, we have validated that the learned CVs are correct by performing a standard Markov state model analysis.
+The slow CVs, learned by spectral map without any data preprocessing and landmark subsampling~\cite{rydzewski2023manifold}, have allowed us to build a high-quality Markov state model and, thus, to estimate the relaxation timescales of CLN025 accurately.
+Moreover, supplementing the Markov state model with the slow reaction coordinates has simplified parameter search in the model, as shown by little dependence on selected parameters (see Sec.
+S4 in the Supplementary Material).
+This result is especially promising as selecting parameters in Markov state models is known to be difficult in some cases~\cite{nedialkova2014diffusion,mcgibbon2017identification,husic2017note,suarez2021markov}.